 Be prepared.
 On April 21st, if your hotel website isn’t mobile friendly, it will essentially be obliterated from Google search rankings.
 Every site that is mobile-friendly will be labeled as such by Google and will be placed higher in the rankings.
-If your site isn’t mobile-optimized, then it will not likely appear anywhere near the top of the search rankings, and may not even make it onto the first page.
-The message about SEO for hotels is clear – your bottom line will be negatively affected by this change.
+If your site isn’t optimized for mobile, then it will not likely appear anywhere near the top of the search rankings, and may not even make it onto the first page.
+Google’s warning about SEO for hotels is clear – your bottom line will be negatively affected by this change.
 We live in a fast-paced society, and when a potential guest is searching for hotels they aren’t going to search further than the first page most of the time.

 There’s been plenty of time to prepare, considering Google announced the transition last year.